medwards42/polycom-directory-api/README.md

 - All calls will use HTTP endpoints.
 - All requests are in text format and must include a valid URI string.
-- All responses will be in JSON format.
+- All responses will be in either JSON or XML format.
-- GET requests must include a url key in order for a redirect to be generated.
+- GET requests must include a valid telephone extension in order for a directory to be generated.

 #### Summary of the HTTP Status Codes: